 Guinea quit the CFA monetary zone in 1960, followed by Mali in 1962 and Madagascar and Mauritania in 1973.
 But their decision to leave put their currencies into such a tailspin that no one has been seriously tempted to follow their example since.

-The CFA franc is pegged to the Euro (previously to the French franc) and guaranteed by the French treasury.
+The CFA franc is pegged to the euro (before which it was pegged to the French franc) and guaranteed by the French treasury.
 Defenders praise the credibility and stability of the currency and point out that no CFA member has experienced a major financial crisis.

 One indication of the CFA zone's attraction is that Mali chose to rejoin it in 1984, while Equatorial Guinea, a former Spanish colony, and Guinea-Bissau, a former Portuguese colony, also later became members.

 Africa's money in French bank accounts

 Critics, however, say that African countries are paying dearly for the stability the currency brings.